sardaarNiamotullah/hundredDaysOfPython/README.md

 * randomisation: import random // variable = random.randint(1,10) // variable = random.random()
 * randomisation: variable = random.choice(listName) // it will return a random value from list.
 * from os import system // system('clear'): to clear the console.
+* list.index('value') // return the index value of a particular entity.

 -->